-Keeping in mind that what’s best for me won’t necessarily be best for you… I use New Zenler.
-This ticks all my boxes – it has all the feaures I need, including email funnels, live workshops and landing pages, plus it’s managed by a very responsive team so I don’t have to deal with any technical headaches myself.
+Keeping in mind that what’s best for me won’t necessarily be best for you…for many years I used New Zenler.
+This ticked all my boxes – it has all the features I need, including email funnels, live workshops and landing pages, plus it’s managed by a very responsive team so I didn’t have to deal with any technical headaches myself.
 Because it’s still in beta, you get a lot more for your money that you do with other platforms – and there’s a plan with no upfront fee so you can try before you buy.

 Update: Early in 2023 I decided to focus on one membership site, putting all my training content in one ‘product’, the Speedy Email Marketing Club, instead of having a series of online courses.
 This meant I didn’t need many of the features at New Zenler so I set up a WordPress site with a membership plugin.
 I wouldn’t recommend doing it this way unless you actually enjoy fiddling around with WordPress, though. (ie a bit of a geek like me!)
 Using a platform such as New Zenler is much simpler.

 2 thoughts on “So you’ve made an online course, what’s the best platform?”